 Peptide Dosing Calculations

 Accurate dosing requires understanding concentrations and syringe measurements.
-This guide walks through the math and provides practical examples.
+This comprehensive guide covers the math, provides examples, and helps you dose with confidence.

 Understanding Concentration

-When you reconstitute a peptide, you create a solution with a specific concentration.
-This concentration tells you how much peptide is in each unit of liquid.
+When you reconstitute a peptide, you create a solution with a specific concentration—the amount of peptide per unit of liquid.

 Concentration = Peptide Amount ÷ Water Volume